jeffomatic/binexpr/README.md

 In the first place, we need to make sure our parser can pull out ranges of tokens enclosed by matching braces, and parse those as their own subtree.
 That's a somewhat less interesting problem, but complex enough that I won't dive into it here.

 So, let's assume we have a parser that can do recursive descent within ranges bounded by parentheses.
-As long as we have some notation that tells us whether a node comes from a parenthesized expression, we simply direct our cleanup algorithm treat those nodes like leaves, rather than subtrees.
+As long as we have some notation that tells us whether a node comes from a parenthesized expression, we can simply have the cleanup algorithm treat those nodes like leaves, rather than subtrees.
 In other words, we should stop doing any left-edge cleanup if we hit a parenthesized node.

 Let's try this with `a * (b + c) + d`.
 Parentheses-aware recursive descent gives us: